lllucius/skilltest/README.rst

 |
 | If you do not specify the **file** argument, *skilltest* will look in the **testsdir** directory for all files beginning with **test_** and run the tests in each file it locates.
 |
-| However, if you do specify one or more **file** arguments, then *skilltest* will look for a files with that names (you may include relative or absolute paths).
-If it doesn't find one, it will look in the **testsdir** for the file.
+| However, if you do specify one or more **file** arguments, then *skilltest* will look files with those names (you may include relative or absolute paths).
+If it doesn't find one, it will look in the **testsdir** instead.

 Example executions
 ------------------